goblinfactory/konsole/backlog.md

 These are just ideas.
 The true roadmap is driven by solving problems I encouter as I use Konsole to help me write my own console test, benchmarking, study and micro services projects.

 ### Unsorted backlog

+- GetCursorVisible is not support on Mac (mono?) platform.
+Check for platform and ignore setting cursor visible.
+This is not critical and should not bomb an application on mac.
 - move Konsole.Layouts to main namespace so that SplitLeft and SplitRight are automatically available on windows.

 ### Daft plan for ver [6.1]